Eye Sugery

 Glaucoma Surgery

 Glaucoma surgery either creates a surgical drain or augments the existing drain in your eye to help you control eye pressure and reduce the rate of disease progression.
 Glaucoma progresses more rapidly when your eye pressure is not well controlled.
 The eye has an internal circulation of fluid called aqueous.
 It bring the eye oxygen and nutrients.
 It is constantly produced, circulates inside the eye, and then drained out of the eye.
 It is the balance between aqueous production and drainage that gives you your eye pressure.
-In glaucoma, eye pressure is usally too high due to a reduction in outflow of your natural drain, called the trabecular meshwork (TM).
-Minimally Invasive Glaucoma Surgery (MIGS) tries improve the outflow throught the TM by making small openings (goniotomy, OMNI) or implanting devices (iStent, Hydrus) that help the aquous percolate through the drainage system.
-MIGS is considered safer and can often be combined with cataract surgery, but it is also less effective.
-MIGS can be considered if one needs a mild improvement in pressure control and it is often used in mild to moderate glaucoma.
-Traditional Glaucoma Surgery (TGS) involves creating a surgical drain apart from the TM.
+In glaucoma, eye pressure is usally too high due to a reduction in outflow of your natural drain.
+The drain consisits of a filter, called the Trabecular Meshwork (TM), and collection channels, called Schlemm's Canal (SC) .
+Minimally Invasive Glaucoma Surgery (MIGS) tries improve the outflow through your natural drainage systemic by making opening (goniotomy) and implanting devices (iStent, Hydrus) on the TM, cleaning out the SC (canaloplasty), or a combination of both (Omni, VIA 360).
+MIGS is considered safer and can be combined with cataract surgery, but it often produces a smaller amount of pressure reduction compared to Traditional Glaucoma Surgery (TGS).
+MIGS also requires a normal, open angle anatomy.
+Traditional Glaucoma Surgery (TGS) involves creating a surgical drain apart from the TM and SC.
 These surgeries include Trabeculectomy, Tube Shunt, and Xen Microsent.
-These surgeries can lower pressure significantly but have a slightly higher risk profile.
-It is often used in cases where pressures are very high or in moderate to severe glaucoma where low pressure is needed to control the disease.
-Lastly, it is possible to reduce inflow by lasering the ciliary body (CB), which produces the aqueous.
-The procedure is called Cyclophotocoagulation and it is typicall reserved for eyes that have failed prior surgeries or has limited visual prognosis.
+These surgeries can lower pressure significantly but have a higher risk profile.
+It is often used in cases where pressures are very high or in severe glaucoma where low pressure is needed to control the disease.
+Lastly, it is possible to reduce inflow by lasering the Ciliary Body (CB), which produces the aqueous.
+The procedure is called Cyclophotocoagulation (CPC) and it is typicall reserved for eyes that have failed prior surgeries or have limited visual prognosis.
 Click here for educational videos on glaucoma surgery.